saasbook/Berkeley-Student-Food-Collective/README.md

 <br/>

 # Workflow
+### For first time setup locally, you *must* use the Landing form to update the images and descripitions on the pages nested in each drop down in the navigation bar.
+If you're looking to update the existing images/descriptions on Heroku, you would also follow the steps below
+1. Login as an admin
+2. Click on the green plus sign
+3. Click on “Update Landing Pages”
+4. New vs. Edit:
+  a.
+If you would like to update all of them and not reuse any of the current descriptions/pictures, then start filling out the form and click “Create Landing” once you are done b.If you would like to have all the fields populate with what you inputted last, then don’t fill out the form and click on “Edit Previous”.
+This will show you all the details you add last.
+We advise you use this if you are updating only some of the pages not all of them.
+This way you won’t have to rewrite everything

 ### First time setup tagging system workflow
 1. Login as admin
 2. Use the New Tag Category form to create any new tag categories you need (must have at least one in the system in order to create a new product tag)